 Add a new project by clicking on "+ Website".
 Next, select a template , or go with the "Blank" template to start from scratch.
 Then click on "Edit Website" in your website overview to open the Website Builder (CMS).

 For more information about the Website Builder (CMS), have a look at our help article on the topic.

 For this example, we want to customize the website's colors, logo, content, and images to make it our own.
 In addition to editing the website, you can also completely change templates from within the Website Project Manager.

 Tip: Change the template only at the beginning of your work on a project, otherwise you will overwrite all changes with the new template.
 Sitejet also has a built-in backup manager, which allows you to reset the project to an older state if, for example, a mishap has occurred.
 This also acts as a "backup" (also called a "snapshot").
 If there are unsaved changes while you're working on a website, the disk symbol will be orange.

 In most templates and websites, images are used for logos.
 If you select a new image, you can use our color recognition tool to automatically determine the new primary and secondary colors for the website.
-You can read more about this in the " Color scheme" section.
+You can read more about this in the " Font and color scheme" section.
 To use an image as a logo, just double-click the existing logo and change the image.

 After uploading a new image, Sitejet will ask if you want to customize the logo on the whole website or just on this page.
 If you decide to exchange the logo globally across the site, you can use the color recognition tool as mentioned above.

 Alternatively, it is also possible to use a simple headline if, for example, a wordmark in a certain font is to be used as a logo, rather than an image.
 In that case, you can follow these steps:

-- Drag the "Headline" element to the desired location on the website
+- Drag and drop the "Headline" element to the desired location on the website